 Negotiation vs. Trial

 TBIs are severe injuries.
 They often come with massive damages for the victim.
 Since insurance companies are for-profit companies, the insurer might refuse to pay for everything.
+Insurance policies also have limits.
+If your damages are in the millions or billions, you might need to sue for the compensation you deserve.

-Discuss Your Case with a Macon Traumatic Brain Injury Lawyer for Free
+Discuss Your Case With a Macon Traumatic Brain Injury Lawyer for Free

-Call or text 404-800-4408 or complete a Free Case Evaluation form
+478-400-4000 or complete a Free Case Evaluation form